Notification: SFUSD Youth Risk Behavior Survey and California Healthy Kids Survey Information

-SFUSD Student, Family, and Community Support Division, in cooperation with the Centers for Disease Control and Prevention administers the Youth Risk Behavior Survey (YRBS) in grades 6 through 12, in SFUSD schools every two years during the school year.
+SFUSD Student and Family Services Division, in cooperation with the Centers for Disease Control and Prevention and the California Department of Education, administers the Youth Risk Behavior Survey (YRBS) in grades 6 through 12, and the California Healthy Kids Survey in grades 7, 9 and 11 every two years during the school year.
 Survey results are shared with administrators, teachers, staff, and parents/caregivers.

 Survey Content.
-The survey monitors six categories of priority health-risk behaviors among youth and young adults — behaviors that contribute to unintentional injuries and violence; school safety; tobacco use; alcohol and other drug use; sexual behaviors that contribute to unintended pregnancy and sexually transmitted diseases (STDs), including human immunodeficiency virus (HIV) infection; unhealthy dietary behaviors; and physical inactivity; and environmental and individual strengths and assets.
-The YRBS is administered every other year.
+The surveys monitor health-risk behaviors among youth and young adults — behaviors that contribute to unintentional injuries and violence; school safety; tobacco use; alcohol and other drug use; sexual behaviors that contribute to unintended pregnancy and sexually transmitted diseases (STDs), including human immunodeficiency virus (HIV) infection; unhealthy dietary behaviors; and physical inactivity; and environmental and individual strengths and assets.

 For Further Information.
-The YRBS was developed by CDC (www.cdc.gov/yrbs).
-Please contact the SFUSD School Health Programs Office at (415) 242-2615, if you would like the survey items to be read to you over the phone or if you would like to meet with someone to review the survey.
+Please contact the Student Family & School Resource Link at (415) 340-1716 if you would like the survey items to be read to you over the phone or if you would like to meet with someone to review the survey.